pingcap/blog/choosing-right-database-for-your-applications.md

 You may wonder what happens when MySQL's data size hits 1 TB, and disk space is scarce.
 Can we double the disk space and increase the memory capacity to win more time for engineers to shard a database?

 Actually, when a database has terabyte-scale data, it might be difficult to implement database sharding for an application that has been there for a long time.
-If it‘s possible to archive old data to maintain the data volume at a stable level (but the database still stores terabytes of data), we can also upgrade hardware to improve database performance.
+If it's possible to archive old data to maintain the data volume at a stable level (but the database still stores terabytes of data), we can also upgrade hardware to improve database performance.

 ### Using Redis to smooth peak traffic